BigelowLab/2025-sea-change-semester-R-labs/X_Make-DaRTS-data-R-friendly.md

     This is your “README” tab, for when you come back to this file and want to remember where the data came from, and if any processing had been done to it.
-6. Export data as a csv (details below)
+6. Export data as a CSV (details below)

 ### Saving as a CSV